rish987/trackswitch-manuform/README.md

 I plan to soon also add a way to just print the homerow and `thumb-c` switch plates in a coherent prototyping part so you can quickly check their relative positions.
-However, if you can't wait for that, your only option is to print the entire switch plate.
+However, if you can't wait for that, your only option for now is to print the entire switch plate.

 #### Slicer Settings